Difficulty Swallowing Specialist

 Once the cause of your swallowing difficulties is clear, your medical team can prescribe the appropriate treatment for any underlying condition.
 You can also help reduce the problems you’re experiencing by concentrating when you’re eating, sitting in an upright position, and eating slowly and carefully.
 Eating softer foods can also help relieve symptoms.

-If you experience difficulty swallowing, call Gastroenterology Associates of Western Colorado today, or book an appointment online.
+If you experience difficulty swallowing, call Gastroenterology Associates of Western Colorado today.